 Only one may be used to fulfill additional marketing course requirement.

-NOTE: Only courses not used to fulfill other Marketing, Trulaske College of Business, or University General Education requirement (except some WI) qualify as emphasis support electives.
+NOTE: Only courses not used to fulfill other Marketing or Trulaske College of Business requirements (except some WI) qualify as emphasis support electives.
 Check the Undergraduate Course Catalog for prerequisites.

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.

 |ACCTCY 2036||3||ACCTCY 2037||3|